Kaowebdesign/test-task-space/README.md

 I've used React 18, Typescript Redux toolkit, RTK Query (simple description of requests you can find in /modules/[module_name]/service folder).

-Majority data I store in redux stata.
+I've used json-server for mock backend requests.
+If server is disable I put mock object to store

 ### Install